 Simmons is still recovering from his injuries.
 Thankfully no one was killed this time.
 However, statistics prove that when driving under the influence there is a heightened risk of killing or hurting yourself and others.

 If you or a loved one has fallen victim to injuries due to a DUI accident then you need to assert your right to compensation for your injuries.
 Anytime an injury occurs it comes with disruption of lifestyle such as going to work or helping with the household.
-Our Philadelphia DUI Accident Attorneys at Dan Doyle Law Group is ready to take on your case.
+Our Philadelphia DUI accident lawyers at Dan Doyle Law Group is ready to take on your case.
 We have a firm understanding of what is required to show that you are in need of financial relief and we are ready to fight for your recovery.
 Call 215-987-3730 or click here to start your free consultation with our professional attorneys at Dan Doyle Law Group in Philadelphia today.